Kakiemon: History

 Wares included bowls, dishes and plates, often hexagonal, octagonal or fluted with scalloped edges.
 The famed white nigoshide body was only used with open forms, and not for closed shapes such as vases, bottles and teapots, or for figures and animals.
 The hexagonal vases and covers known as "Hampton Court" vases were named after a pair at Hampton Court Palace near London, recorded in an inventory of 1696.
 Around 1730, this shape was copied at Meissen, Saxony, which entered into a "sister city" contract with Arita, in 1979.
 The style was also adopted and copied in Chelsea and Worcester in the 1750s and by Samson Ceramics in the 19th century.
 Statuettes were also created, an example being the Kakiemon elephants (British Museum).

 Meissen copies could be extremely close to the originals; alternatively, the factory painters sometimes just borrowed designs, and used them with other shapes and styles.
 The style was also adapted in Germany and Austria by the Du Paquier manufactory and in France at Chantilly, Mennecy and Saint-Cloud porcelain.
 It was also an influence on Dutch Delft pottery and Chinese export porcelain.

 Exports to Europe of Japanese Kakiemon porcelain, and all other types, stopped in the mid-18th century when China resumed export to Europe.
 Since both Kakiemon and Imari styles were already so popular among Europeans, Chinese export porcelain copied both styles.

 In 1971 the craft technique was designated an Important Intangible Cultural Property by the Japanese government; a double climbing kiln in Arita used for the firing of Kakiemon has also been designated a National Historic Site.

 Sakaida Kakiemon XIV (26 August 1934 – 15 June 2013) was designated a Living National Treasure by the government.
 His son Sakaida Kakiemon XV became the new head in February 2014.

+Kakiemon Kiln Site

+The original Kakiemon Kiln Site (柿右衛門窯跡) in Minamiyama, Arita is located behind the current Kakiemon kiln on the western slope of the Toshikiyama Hills at an elevation of approximately 85 meters.
+Archaeological excavations have been carried out since 1976, and the remains of two parallel kilns and a storage area where defective pottery was dumped have been confirmed.
+Both kiln sites are stepped, multi-chambered climbing kilns.
+"Kiln A" has a horizontal length of approximately 42 meters with 12 firing chambers, and an average incline of 11.5°, and the entire kiln is estimated to be approximately 60 meters in size.
+"Kiln B" has a length of 83 meters, and an average gradient of 13°, with 21 chambers.Each firing chamber increases in width toward the end of the kiln, spreading out like a fan.
+Saggars and kiln tools have also been recovered.
+The kiln ruins were collectively registered as a National Historic Site in 1989 due to their good state of preservation.
+It is estimated that the kiln was in operation in the late 17th century.
+Kakiemon porcelains have been produced by direct descendants.
+At the same time many other kilns around Arita produced wares in the same style, some using the nigoshide body.